Food hygiene ratings handed to two North East Lincolnshire takeaways

 Advertisement

-And Subway, at 20 Victoria Street, Grimsby was also given a score of four on January 3.
+And Yarborough Chinese Takeaway, at 171 Yarborough Road, Grimsby was given a score of one on January 10.

 It means that of North East Lincolnshire's 186 takeaways with ratings, 134 (72%) have ratings of five and none have zero ratings.